Nadi-System/nadi-book/src/intro/task.md

 # Task
-Tasks system acts like a pseudo scripting language for nadi system.
-A Task is a function call that can either be a node function or a network function.
-Functions are unique based on their names, and can have.
+Tasks system acts like a scripting language for nadi system.
+A Task consists of getting/evaluating/setting attributes in environment, network or nodes.
+The value that can be evaluated are expressions that consists of literal values, variables, or function calls that can either be a environment, node or a network function.
+Functions are unique based on their names, and can have default values if users do not pass all arguments.

 The code examples throughout this book, that are being used to generate network diagrams, tables, etc are run using the task system.